 The Lower School music program works to foster an environment in which students develop musical literacy through active, creative participation in individual and group experiences; gain understanding of our rich musical heritage and those of other cultures; and develop an appreciation of the connections between music and other forms of artistic expression.
 Incorporated into these guiding principles are pertinent areas of study as defined by the State and National Standards for arts education.
 These include: listening, creating/improvising, movement, rhythm, singing, reading and writing notation, playing instruments, and evaluating and understanding artistic culture.

-Middle School Drama Club provides students an opportunity to develop skills in acting through theatre games and the process of rehearsing and performing a play.
-It is open to middle school students with or with out prior experience.
+The Enrichment Program Drama Club provides students an opportunity to develop skills in acting through theatre games and the process of rehearsing and performing a play.
+It is open to students in grades 4-8, with or without prior experience.
 All students are cast in the production and may also work on the technical aspects of the show.
-Drama club meets every Wednesday, beginning in the Fall.
+Dancers in grades 6-8 can develop their skills in dance composition through the Enrichment Program Dance Choreography Workshop.
+Student choreography generated in the workshop is presented at one formal dance concert per semester.